objcio/articles/2014-08-02-behavior-driven-development.md

 ### Links

 If you're interested in roots of BDD and how it came to be you should definitely read [this article](http://dannorth.net/introducing-bdd/).
-For those of you who understands TDD, but they don't exactly know how it differs from TDD I recommend [this article](http://blog.mattwynne.net/2012/11/20/tdd-vs-bdd/)
+For those of you who understands TDD, but they don't exactly know how it differs from TDD I recommend [this article](http://blog.mattwynne.net/2012/11/20/tdd-vs-bdd/).
+Last but not least you can find example project with tests presented above [here](https://github.com/paweldudek/bdd-examples).